 Plot Location: Section 135, Lot 305

-In late 1930’s Philadelphia, playing out in neighborhoods across the city, was a murder for hire scheme that would tantalize the city and its residents for almost two and a half years.
-The bizarre story begins in October 1938 with the death of an Italian immigrant named Ferdinand Alfonsi.
-Under normal circumstances, the death of a poor laborer in a city as large as Philadelphia would go unnoticed outside the deceased’s circle of family and friends.
+A murder-for-hire scheme played out in neighborhoods across Philadelphia in the late 1930s that intrigued city residents for almost two and a half years.
+The bizarre story began in October 1938 with the death of an Italian immigrant named Ferdinand Alfonsi.
+Under normal circumstances, the death of a poor laborer in a large city would go unnoticed outside of the deceased’s circle of family and friends.
 But Alfonsi’s death was not normal.
 His autopsy revealed that his body was saturated with arsenic.

 Assigned to the investigation was Assistant District Attorney Vincent McDevitt.
 He was determined to preserve all evidence in the poison cases for presentation at trial.
 He implemented procedures for obtaining and securing evidence that are similar to those used today.
 Soil samples from grave sites, embalming fluids from corpses and victim’s clothing were subjected to chemical analyses.
 Doctors examining the corpses were ordered to wear rubber gloves and containers and surfaces were sterilized to avoid potential contamination.
-The immense number of exhumations almost overwhelmed the coroner’s office, prompting the FBI to offer use of their laboratory facilities for the ever increasing number of bodies.
-This was the only participation by J. Edgar Hoover and the bureau as the murders being investigated did not fall under federal jurisdiction.
+The immense number of exhumations almost overwhelmed the coroner’s office, prompting the FBI to offer use of their laboratory facilities for the growing number of bodies.
+The bureau wasn’t otherwise involved since the crimes did not fall under federal jurisdiction.

-When the arsenic trials concluded, a minimum of 35 deaths were attributed to the arsenic ring.
-However, officials believed the actual number of deaths could exceed 100, possibly even more.
-The sheer number of participants combined with the peculiar circumstances and the suspicion that the ring had expanded into New York, New Jersey and Delaware, made settling on an actual number of victims impossible.
-The investigation and prosecution of the large number of ring members was exhaustive and pushed the Philadelphia judicial system to its limits, but in the end, the arsenic ring was disbanded.
-Two members of the cold blooded killing ring met their demise in the electric chair; another 14 men and women were convicted and served lengthy prison sentences.
-With members who were insurance agents, doctors, undertakers, those able to obtain the poison and those willing to carry out the murders, the Philadelphia arsenic ring provided all the players needed to successfully operate their poison for profit business.
+When the trials concluded, there were at least 35 deaths attributed to the arsenic ring although officials believed there may have been more than a hundred.
+The sheer number of participants combined with the peculiar circumstances and the suspicion that the ring had expanded into New York, New Jersey and Delaware made an actual number impossible to determine.
+The investigation was exhaustive and pushed the Philadelphia judicial system to its limits, but in the end the arsenic ring was disbanded.
+Two members of the cold-blooded killing ring met their demise in the electric chair and another 14 men and women were convicted and served lengthy prison sentences.
+With members who were insurance agents, doctors, undertakers, those able to obtain the poison and those willing to carry out the murders, the Philadelphia arsenic ring provided all the players needed to successfully operate their poison-for-profit business.

 Support the Friends of Mount Moriah